1to5pc/py-terminal/README.md

 # py-terminal
 A simple 'terminal' in python.
-To use it download the latest version from the releases tab and run the
+To use it download the latest version from the releases tab and run the `terminalx.py` file.
+Enjoy